-- You must provide fittings that will adapt the laser's 1/2" O.D. polyethylene cooling tubing to your chiller's Inlet and Outlet ports.
-These fittings can be either "quick disconnect" or compression type fittings. - Because cooling tubing is specified in inch sizes, the use of metric tubing fittings is discouraged unless you have installed the appropriate inch-to-metric tubing adaptors.
-The use of metric fittings on inch size tubing will lead to coolant leaks or may allow the pressurized tubing to blow off the fitting.
+You must provide fittings to adapt the laser's 1/2-inch O.D. polyethylene cooling tubing to your chiller's Inlet and Outlet ports.
+These fittings can be "quick disconnect" or compression type fittings.

+Because Firestar's cooling tubing is specified in inch sizes, do not use metric tubing fittings unless you have installed the appropriate inch-to-metric tubing adaptors.
+The use of metric fittings on inch size tubing will lead to coolant leaks or may allow the pressurized tubing to blow-off the fitting.